 BOEING 787 DREAMLINER MAKES MAIDEN LANDING

 The new Boeing 787 Dreamliner has made its debut at Detroit Metropolitan Airport on December 2nd when Royal Jordanian landed one to begin twice-weekly passenger service to Amman.
-The twice weekly route will be a nonstop from Detroit to Amman.
+The twice-weekly route will be nonstop from Detroit to Amman.

 This 270 Dreamliner is only one of eleven that were ordered by Royal Jordanian.
 These Dreamliners will operate during this winter season.
 They will go on routes that link Detroit Metro to Amman’s Queen Alia International Airport through a stop in Montreal.

 Royal Jordanian is replacing some of the older Airbus A340s and A330s in its 35 jet with these new twin-engine Boeing Dreamliners.